jimfinnis/DiamondApparatus/README.md

 # Data format

-Data is in the form of topics, named blocks of data.
+Data is in the form of topics: named blocks of data.
 Each topic contains an array of Datum objects, which are either floats or strings.
 Publishers send topics, and any subscribers subscribed to that topic receive the new data.
 The broker (server) also stores